-This data represents how commercial health plans spend your premiums.
-This data includes employer-provided coverage as well as coverage you purchase on your own.
-Data reflects averages for the 2016-18 benefit years.
+This data represents how your commercial health plan premiums pay for medical care, as well as related services and essential operations.
+This data includes employer-provided coverage as well as coverage you purchase on your own in the individual market.
+Data reflects averages for the 2018-20 benefit years.
 Percentages do not add up to 100% due to rounding.

-CATEGORIES WHAT THIS INCLUDES EXAMPLES Prescription Drugs Payments for out-patient prescription medications, mostly self-administered drugs; as well as payments for prescription medications administered in the physician's office or clinic.
-For both of these drug categories the prescription drug spending was calculated net any estimated prescription drug rebates paid by the drug company.
+CATEGORIES WHAT THIS INCLUDES EXAMPLES Prescription Drugs Payments for outpatient prescription medications, mostly self-administered drugs, as well as payments for prescription medications administered in the physician's office or clinic.
+For both of these drug categories, the prescription drug spending was calculated net any estimated prescription drug rebates paid by the drug company.
 Medications you pick up from your local pharmacist, like antibiotics, blood pressure pills, or creams for rashes.
 Also, injectable drugs that are administered by a nurse or doctor either at their office or your home.
 In-Patient Hospital Costs Payments for all services during hospitalization, including the administration of prescription drugs provided during a hospital stay, payments to physicians, and facility payments.
 The costs for your hospital room and board, including equipment or supplies used during your hospital stay.
 Salaries of doctors, nursing staff and all other hospital personnel.
 General overhead costs of running a hospital, such as utilities and land.
-Out-Patient Hospital Costs Physician and facility non-drug related payments for treatment in the out-patient department of hospitals, not including emergency room care.
+Out-Patient Hospital Costs Physician and facility non-drug related payments for treatment in the outpatient department of hospitals, not including emergency room care.
 Going to a hospital to get an MRI or an X-ray.
-Visiting a primary care doctor or a specialist who are working in the hospital outpatient department.
+Visiting a primary care doctor or a specialist in the hospital outpatient department.
 Emergency Room Costs Physician and facility non-drug related payments for emergency room visits and ambulance transportation.
-Paying doctors for their time and expertise in arriving at a diagnosis and a treatment plan during your hospital emergency room visit; paying for equipment or supplies used during your visit; general overhead necessary to operate the emergency room around the clock.
-If you stay overnight the payment is included under in-patient hospital costs.
-Doctor Visits Payments to doctors or clinics for all non-drug related out-patient services provided during visits to doctor offices, clinics, and urgent care facilities.
-Equipment or supplies used during a doctor or nurse visit; paying doctors for their time and expertise in arriving at a diagnosis and a treatment plan for you; salaries of nursing staff and other ancillary staff; office rent and general overhead costs of running a physician's office or clinic.
-Other Out-Patient Care Payments for all out-patient services incurred outside hospitals, doctor offices and clinics, such as claims from ambulatory surgery centers, labs, dialysis or at home care.
+Paying doctors for their time and expertise in arriving at a diagnosis and a treatment plan during your hospital emergency room visit.
+Paying for equipment or supplies used during your visit.
+General overhead necessary to operate the emergency room around the clock.
+If you stay overnight, the payment is included under inpatient hospital costs.
+Doctor Visits Payments to doctors or clinics for all non-drug related outpatient services provided during visits to doctor offices, clinics, and urgent care facilities.
+Equipment or supplies used during a doctor or nurse visit.
+Paying doctors for their time and expertise in arriving at a diagnosis and a treatment plan for you.
+Salaries of nursing staff and other ancillary staff.
+Office rent and general overhead costs of running a physician's office or clinic.
+Other Out-Patient Care Payments for all outpatient services incurred outside hospitals, doctor offices and clinics, such as claims from ambulatory surgery centers, labs, dialysis, or at-home care.
 Lab work, treatment in dialysis centers, home health, or surgeries performed in the ambulatory surgery centers.